krys-dm/SDEV245-SecureCoding/module5/OWASP.md

 ```

 ### Why it’s vulnerable
-- No integrity verification; if CDN is compromised, malicious JS executes in your origin.
+- If CDN is compromised, malicious JS executes in your origin.

 ### Secure fix (SRI + pin version)
 ```html